Tesla is going to release an electric pickup

-According to the BBC, the pickup will start to be ready for launch in production after the Model Y comes on sale – a new car based on the Model 3 sedan.
+According to the BBC, the pickup will start to be ready for launch in production after the Model Y comes on sale – a new electric pickup based on the Model 3 sedan.

 Some experts point to the company’s losses and doubt that in such a situation it is worthwhile to build ambitious plans.
 In addition, Tesla has repeatedly encountered unexpected delays in production.